embercsi/ember-csi/README.md

 There are two bash scripts, one for each example, that will run the CSI driver on a container, be aware that the container needs to run as privileged to mount the volumes.

-For the RBD example we need to copy our "ceph.conf" and "ceph.client.cinder.keyring" files, assuming we are using the "cinder" user into the example/docker directory replacing the existing ones.
+For the RBD example we need to copy our "ceph.conf" and "ceph.client.cinder.keyring" files, assuming we are using the "cinder" user into the example/docker directory replacing the existing ones:

 ```
     $ cd examples/docker